mstarikov/rbdsr/README.md

 # RBDSR - CEPH plugin for XenServer 6.5

-XenServer demo RBD SR, implemented as an extension of the exsiting iSCSI SR
+XenServer demo RBD SR, implemented as an extension of the exsiting iSCSI(LVHDoISCSISR) SR

 In XenServer 6.5, rbd module has been enbled on the kernel.
 As a result, RBD blocks can be attached to Dom0 with sysfs command like the one described here: http://docs.ceph.com/docs/argonaut/rbd/rbd-ko/